mathiesonlab/pg-gan/README.md

 the accessibility mask `20120824_strict_mask.bed`.

 2. Identify a set of samples for the population of interest.
 Here we will use CHB, and a sample file is provided above in `prep_data/CHB_gan.txt`.
+When using more than one population, make sure the samples are sorted by population (and currently equal numbers from each population are needed).

 3. Create a list of VCF files to use as training data.
 Here we will use chromosomes 1-22 from CHB, and the list of files is provided in `prep_data/CHB_filelist.txt`.